lao9/challenges/working_with_strings_and_integers.markdown

 ```

 1. Write code to find the average of these four numbers.

+array = [a, b, c, d]
+avg = (a + b + c + d)/array.length

 2. Find the average yourself using paper or a calculator.
 Is your answer different than you found in A?
 Why?

+The average on the calculator was 51.5, but with code it's only 51.
+That's because the class of the variables is an integer

 3. Say you have the operation `a + b * c / d`.
 What result do you get out from Ruby?
 What other outputs can you
 get out by adding one or more pairs of parentheses to the equation?